 |Nutritional Guidelines (per serving)|

-This is the ultimate turkey brine for flavor.
-The apple juice in this brine gives a sweet flavor to poultry and is perfect for turkey.
-You can also use this brine for larger pork roasts.
+This is the ultimate turkey brine if you want to give your bird extra fall flavor.
+The apple juice in this brine gives a sweet flavor to poultry and is perfect for turkey; it can also be used for large pork roasts.

-You should buy the cheapest apple juice you can find to use in the brine.
-You are going to need a lot of it and the quality won't matter in the final product.
+Buy the cheapest apple juice you can find to use in the brine since you'll need a lot of it and the quality won't matter in the final product.
 It's not worth it to use artisanal hand-pressed apple juice from the farmer's market—save that for making some spiced cider.
-If you want only organic ingredients, you may go in that direction.
+If you want only organic ingredients, you may want to go in that direction.

 You will need to plan ahead for brining a turkey as you will need to heat the sugar and salt solution to get it to dissolve, then chill it.
 For food safety, the final brine needs to be at refrigerator temperature before you use it on your turkey.
 You will then need a brining time of one hour per pound, up to 24 hours.

 - 1 cup table salt (or 1 1/2 cup kosher salt)

 - 10 whole cloves